 Your new carrier will send you confirmation that your number has been ported.
 If you wish to retain your former service provider as well, you will have to request that they issue you a new number on your existing account with them.
 This may be a good option if you wish to keep using their cellular and data coverage.
 If you do not wish to maintain service with your previous carrier, you should instruct them to close the account.

 When you choose to port your number to Global Call Forwarding, there is no limit to the amount of numbers you can port.
 It’s a really simple process; all you have to do is complete the online form, and a customer service representative will be in touch with you within 24 hours.
 The moment your phone number has been ported to Global Call Forwarding, you can go ahead and cancel the account with your previous carrier.

 Generally, number porting takes just 2-3 days.
 In some circumstances, it may take several months.
 This will depend on several different factors including:

 The expert team at Global Call Forwarding works hard to get your number ported as quickly and efficiently as possible.

 What Kinds of Number Can You Port to Global Call Forwarding?

 Global Call Forwarding accepts a wide range of national, international, mobile, and toll free numbers.
 So, feel free to port your number, regardless of your location.
 You can even port toll free numbers to Global Call forwarding.

 There’s no need to stress about how to port your phone number.
 Typically, the transfer goes off without a hitch, and you will soon be enjoying the benefits that your new provider can offer.
 Complications can occur, but usually, the only reason your port will be rejected is if you give the wrong information about your previous account or your PIN.
 So, it’s important to make sure that your details match the information on your phone bill.

-If you want to find out more about how to port your phone number, contact Global Call Forwarding today and talk to their customer service team.
-They will help you every step of the way to gather your information and help make porting your number simple and stress-free.
+If you want to find out more about how to port your phone number, check out our VoIP number porting guide.
+This will help you every step of the way to gather your information and help make porting your number simple and stress-free.